PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 Out: 4
 ```

-Note that in general you should try to avoid chocking the pipeline, but their are few exceptions where it might be even required to chock the pipeline.
-E.g. where you want to read and write back to the same file as in the above "using parenthesis" example.
-This is because in a smooth pipeline, each item is process one-at-the-time, meaning that the `Get-Content` and `Set-Content` both concurrently processing an item in the pipeline which will result to an expecting error:
+In general, you should avoid chocking the pipeline, but their are few exceptions where it might be required.
+For example, where you want to read and write back to the same file as in the previous "using parenthesis" example.

+In a smooth pipeline, each item is processed one-at-the-time, meaning that `Get-Content` and `Set-Content` are concurrently processing items in the pipeline.
+This causes the following error:

 > The process cannot access the file '.\Data.txt' because it is being used by another process.